 - Verifying the authenticity of an SSH server: Banner messages can be used to verify that the SSH server being accessed is the intended one, rather than a fake or rogue server.

-There are several tools that can be used for SSH banner grabbing, such as Nmap, Netcat, and SSH-Banner.
+Several tools can be used for SSH banner grabbing, such as Nmap, Netcat, and SSH-Banner.
 These tools connect to an SSH server and retrieve the banner message.
 The retrieved banner can then be analyzed to determine the information that is being displayed.

 nc 192.168.1.96 22